Hermann Friedrich Kohlbrugge: Nineteenth century

 During his life Kohlbrugge was a source of misunderstanding and controversy.
 He sometimes preached this gospel so radically that a lot of his fellow theologians and ministers strongly objected to him, accusing him of either ignoring the scientific and moral gains of the Enlightenment, or ignoring and refusing God's law and the sanctification of the believer.
-The German theologian Albrecht Ritschl didn't want to spend more time on "the strange thoughts of this man".
+The German theologian Albrecht Ritschl did not want to spend more time on "the strange thoughts of this man".
 Kohlbrugge's friend the poet and historian Isaäc da Costa, one of the central figures of the Dutch Réveil, accused him unjustly in an open letter of antinomianism and "of being in conflict with the teaching of the Heidelberg Catechism, which speaks of the necessary knowledge of three parts: our misery, deliverance, and gratitude.
 In his view, Kohlbrugge did not teach the necessity of the third part, the life of gratitude."
 The Dutch theologian and minister S. Gerssen wrote:

 Kohlbrugge was not an epigone of Luther or Calvin; he was reformed beyond a doubt, but with a Lutheran streak.
 The essence of the Reformed Reformation was voiced by him, but Luther was his favorite and most read throughout his life.
 That uniqueness has not made life easy for him; the last century hardly knew what to do with him.
 He was too intolerant for the Lutheran congregation, in the rather pietistic Wuppertal he was too resolute, he was too determined for the sluggish Reformed Church of those days, but too broad for the Secession again, too much connected with the whole people and the whole Church.
 Hence this man, who could not live without a pulpit, was driven from one pulpit to another.